Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

-We can effectively write a presentation for $G_t$ as a chain of amalgamated products and HNN extensions over abelian subgroups beginning with almost immutable subgroups of $\Gamma$, cyclic groups, and $\Gamma$ itself (using Lemma \ref{pres}).
-We do not continue if we obtained proper quotients of subgroups of $\Gamma$ (corresponding homomorphisms factor through other fundamental sequences assigned to other vertices $\hat v_{0,i}$ of the $T_{EA}$).
-Construct a complete set $\mathcal F$ of fundamental sequences that encode all the homomorphisms $G_t\rightarrow \Gamma$.
-One can extract from $c$ modulo the terminal level the induced well aligned fundamental sequence for $G$.
-Denote this induced fundamental sequence by $c_2$.
-Consider the {\em block-NTQ group} $\bar G$ generated by the top $p$ levels of the NTQ group corresponding to the fundamental sequence $c$, and the correcting extension of the NTQ group $\Gamma _{R(S_2(b_2))}$ corresponding to some fundamental sequence from $\mathcal F$ and amalgamated along the top level of $\Gamma _{R(S_2(b_2))}$ (containing $G_t$).
-Consider a fundamental sequence $c_3$ that consists of homomorphisms obtained by the composition of a homomorphism from $c_2$ and from a fundamental sequence corresponding to $b_2$.
-One can apply the parametrization theorem to the NTQ group corresponding to $c_3$ and get formula solutions of $V(X,Y)=1$ in the corrective extension of this group ( as in \cite{Imp}, Section 7.5), and, therefore, in the corresponding extension of $\bar G$.
-Assign a vertex $\hat v_{2ik}$ of the tree $T_{EA}(\Phi)$ to sequence $c_3$.
-We draw an edge from the vertex of $T_{EA}(G)$ corresponding to $V_{\rm fund}(U_1)$ to $\hat v_{2ik}$.
-By the parametrization theorem we can collect all formula solutions of $U(X,Y)=1$ over this extension of $\bar G$.
+One can apply Theorem \ref{IFT} to the NTQ group $N$ corresponding to $c_3$ and get formula solutions of $V(X,Y)=1$ in a corrective extension of $\bar G$ (almost as in \cite{Imp}, Section 7.5, except that the formula solution exists in some extension of $N$ which is not just a corrective extension, but may have QH subgroups of $N$ extended to finite index subgroups of the corresponding QH subgroups of $c$).
+Assign a vertex $\hat v_{2ik}$ of the tree $T_{EA}(G)$ to sequence $c_3$.
+We draw an edge from the vertex $\hat v_{1i}$ of $T_{EA}(G)$ corresponding to $Var_{fund}(U_1)$ to $\hat v_{2ik}$.
+All the vertices $\hat v_{2ik}$ are coming out of $\hat v_{1i}.$ By Theorem \ref{IFT} we can find formula solutions of $U(X,Y)=1$ over this extension of $\bar G$.
 Those formula solutions for which $V(X,Y)=1$ (if exist) will give an additional equation $U_2=1$ for generators of this extension of $\bar G$.